 There are around 20,000 public and private funding organizations, which allocate their funds for the international doctoral candidates, such as the Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and Helmholtz Association.
 To give a clear figure on the level of support received for education, research and innovation from these organizations, The Stifterverband für die Deutsche Wissenschaft i.e. contributes with more than 35 million euros dedicated to education, research and science.

 Anyhow, despite that the offered support for the education system in Germany resulted in eliminating the study fee for higher education studies, you, and any doctoral student in Germany has to meet semester and living costs in addition.
-Correspondingly, as a foreigner who seeks to get a visa for entering and residing in Germany, under the intention of studying, amongst others needs to be proving the access to at least 8,040 euros annually.
+Correspondingly, as a foreigner who seeks to get a visa for entering and residing in Germany, under the intention of studying, amongst others needs to be proving the access to at least 8,640 euros annually (usually by depositing the amount of money on a so called “Bank Blocked Account“).
 On the other hand, an estimated monthly cost of a student in Germany is 794 euros, which exceeds the amount of the above-mentioned sum of 8,040 euros.
 Consequently, you, as a doctoral student, have to make an effort on exploring the proper funding alternatives.

 Many doctoral candidates who engage in research training groups, graduate schools or research institutions work as paid research associates or they get scholarships from one of numerous funding organizations.
 Some other doctoral candidates are involved in a part-time job related to their research area in the industry and some others find a part-time job outside their area of research.